-We recognize that the purchasing practices of global companies can affect what happens in the supply chain, including excessive overtime, issues related to wages and benefits, and unauthorized subcontracting to facilities with poor or unsafe working conditions.
-Better purchasing practices can help reduce these issues, supporting compliance with responsible labor practices and the protection of human rights in the supply chain.
+We recognize that the purchasing practices of global companies can affect what happens in the supply chain, including excessive overtime, issues related to wages and benefits and unauthorized subcontracting to facilities with poor or unsafe working conditions.
+Better purchasing practices can help reduce these issues by supporting compliance with responsible labor practices and the protection of human rights in the supply chain.

-We have taken steps to improve our purchasing practices, including through our participation in Better Buying, an initiative that helps us understand the impact of our purchasing decisions and practices, as well as other aspects of the design and development process.
-We have used this information, for instance, to help our sourcing teams develop systems that can more appropriately place orders depending on our suppliers’ capabilities to fulfill them.
+We have taken steps to improve our purchasing practices, including our participation in Better Buying, an initiative that helps us understand the impact of our purchasing decisions and practices, as well as other aspects of the design and development process.
+Our sourcing teams use this information to develop systems that place orders depending on our suppliers’ capabilities to fulfil them.

-We work to align sourcing decisions and accountability with our social sustainability goals, resulting in improved supplier performance in adhering to international labor standards.
+Our work to align sourcing decisions and accountability with our social sustainability goals has improved supplier performance in adhering to international labor standards.
 In 2019, an independent study by researchers at the University of Oxford and the University of Toronto confirmed that our approach is an effective model to improve supplier performance against our COVC criteria.

 Looking ahead, we will continue to seek feedback on our purchasing practices through initiatives such as Better Buying.
-Based on findings, we will seek new approaches in consultation with stakeholders to improve our purchasing practices, taking into account the impact on workers in our supply chain.
+Based on those findings, we plan to seek new approaches in consultation with stakeholders to improve our purchasing practices and consider impacts on workers in our supply chain.

 Our statement on cotton sourcing may be found here.